Sameer619Hyper/fowler-water-damage-restoration/content/_index.md

       description: "Air movers and dehumidifiers are placed strategically to help dry affected materials.
 Moisture readings help track progress and guide equipment adjustments."
     - title: "4.
 Cleanup, Repair Planning, and Final Guidance"
       description: "After drying and cleanup, we help clarify repair needs, remaining concerns, and documentation that may be useful for property owners or insurance coordination."
-  bottom_text: "The sooner water mitigation begins, the better the chance of reducing hidden moisture, odors, mold concerns, and long-term structural damage."

 testimonials:
   title: "What Fowler Customers Say"